Sunday, April 07, 2013

 Maybe.
 But I’m sure there was more to it than that.
+But John couldn’t just come out and say it.

-Yes, Jesus' disciples were probably afraid that their fellow Jews might have wanted to see them end on the business end of a cross.
+Yes, Jesus' disciples were probably afraid that their fellow Jews might have wanted to see them on the business end of a cross.
 But that's probably not the only reason the door was locked.
 They might have been afraid of something - or someone - else.
 And they wanted to keep that person as far away as possible from them.

 The announcement of Jesus' resurrection might not have been good news for the disciples.
 They knew what they had done.
 They knew that they scattered like scared rats when Jesus was arrested.
 Peter knew that he denied knowing Jesus while Jesus was being questioned and tortured by the police.